 After a water breach in your home, it is almost certainly true that some mold has begun to grow in affected areas.

 When you suspect mold is growing, there are several steps to take to protect the health and safety of those who live and work in your home.

 The first is to contact a mold inspector, like the Denver-based trained and certified professionals at HRS, to assess the situation, find the water breach, and stop it.

 Then, professional service providers are able to use tools like thermal cameras and moisture meters to discover mold and remediate it.
 This means that the affected areas are dried, cleaned, and disinfected.

 A full restoration can then occur.
 At HRS, our licensed contractors are able to complete all remaining repairs and return your home to its pre-damaged condition.

 Mold growth is one of the main concerns of homeowners when they have a water emergency.
 This is due to the health dangers posed by the uncontrolled growth of the fungus.

-With over two decades of experience helping homeowners like you in Phoenix and Denver with these types of emergencies, the professionals at HRS know exactly how to return your home to a safe and healthy state in as little time as possible.
+With over two decades of experience helping homeowners like you in Denver with these types of emergencies, the professionals at HRS know exactly how to return your home to a safe and healthy state in as little time as possible.

 It is our mission to partner with you and your insurance company to make the mitigation and restoration of your property as easy and safe as it can be in a water or mold emergency.